BrandonTur90/Spotify-Data-Analysis/README.md

 ## Goal
 But what makes a song a hit?
 It's a question many musicians have asked over the years.
-Using the dataset below we're hoping to share some insight by exploring Spotify steaming data from 2016 to 2018.
+Using the dataset below we're hoping to share some insight by exploring Spotify streaming data from 2016 to 2018.

 ## Description of Data Source